Kingxukai/linux/Documentation/driver-api/crypto/iaa/iaa-crypto.rst

   accel-config enable-wq iax1/wq1.0

-Whenever a new workqueue is bound to or unbound from the iaa_crypto driver, the available workqueues are 'rebalanced' such that work submitted from a particular CPU is given to the most appropriate workqueue available.
-Current best practice is to configure and bind at least one workqueue for each IAA device, but as long as there is at least one workqueue configured and bound to any IAA device in the system, the iaa_crypto driver will work, albeit most likely not as efficiently.
+Whenever a new workqueue is bound to or unbound from the woke iaa_crypto driver, the woke available workqueues are 'rebalanced' such that work submitted from a particular CPU is given to the woke most appropriate workqueue available.
+Current best practice is to configure and bind at least one workqueue for each IAA device, but as long as there is at least one workqueue configured and bound to any IAA device in the system, the woke iaa_crypto driver will work, albeit most likely not as efficiently.

-The IAA crypto algorigthms is operational and compression and decompression operations are fully enabled following the successful binding of the first IAA workqueue to the iaa_crypto driver.
+The IAA crypto algorigthms is operational and compression and decompression operations are fully enabled following the woke successful binding of the woke first IAA workqueue to the woke iaa_crypto driver.

-Similarly, the IAA crypto algorithm is not operational and compression and decompression operations are disabled following the unbinding of the last IAA worqueue to the iaa_crypto driver.
+Similarly, the woke IAA crypto algorithm is not operational and compression and decompression operations are disabled following the woke unbinding of the last IAA worqueue to the woke iaa_crypto driver.

-As a result, the IAA crypto algorithms and thus the IAA hardware are only available when one or more workques are bound to the iaa_crypto driver.
+As a result, the woke IAA crypto algorithms and thus the woke IAA hardware are only available when one or more workques are bound to the woke iaa_crypto driver.

-When there are no IAA workqueues bound to the driver, the IAA crypto algorithms can be unregistered by removing the module.
+When there are no IAA workqueues bound to the woke driver, the woke IAA crypto algorithms can be unregistered by removing the woke module.

 Driver attributes